AmanSinghNp/AmanSinghNp/README.md

 **`CS @ UTS`**

-I'm a student studying Computer Science at UTS.
+I'm a second-year student studying Computer Science at UTS.

 Projects(Working on):
-1. Simplify (Productivity Web App) [On Hold]
-2. JavaFX GUI

 ---